Logistics is a significant expense for any modern business, with logistics-related spending coming in at more than $1.64 trillion last year alone.

 If you sell direct to consumer, for example, from an e-commerce store or catalog, you need to cover these four stages effectively.

 From managing the product in your warehouse to preparing the parcel and passing it on to a freight service, and delivering the final goods, every stage impacts whether the order gets to the customer’s door on time.

 Just think of everything that happens behind the scenes so Amazon can offer same-day delivery from online sales.

 What Is the Difference Between Inbound and Outbound Logistics?

-The key difference between inbound and outbound logistics is simple: Inbound logistics refers to all processes related to getting your products from your suppliers and manufacturers — products coming in.
-It includes sourcing, buying, storing, and distributing goods and supplier returns.
+The key difference between outbound and inbound logistics processes is simple: inbound logistic encompasses all processes related to receiving your products from suppliers and manufacturers — products coming in.
+It includes procurement of raw materials, sourcing, buying, storing, and distributing goods, and supplier returns.

 On the other hand, outbound logistics is all about delivering products to customers — orders going out.
 It includes inventory management, order management, packing, distribution, and more.

 In this section, we will cover an example of an outbound logistics order process.

 Let’s examine every stage for an e-commerce company that sells consumer products.